Ebirah766/GZSBot/replit.md

 This project is a Discord bot designed to manage a virtual zoo and token-based economy.
 It allows users to create zoos, collect animals, and participate in a virtual currency system.
 The bot is built with `discord.py` and is hosted on Replit, utilizing its web server capabilities to ensure continuous uptime.
 The long-term vision is to provide an engaging and persistent virtual pet experience within Discord.

+# Recent Changes

+**2025-11-11**: Added new zoo "Chiang Mai Serpentarium" to zoo directory:
+- Discovered zoo was referenced in species data but missing from zoo_progress.json directory
+- Added "Chiang Mai Serpentarium" entry to directory in zoo_progress.json
+- Zoo directory expanded from 17 to 18 zoos
+- Bot successfully restarted and recognizes new zoo

 # User Preferences

 Preferred communication style: Simple, everyday language.